Redox1223/component101/LaserModule/README.md

 # C0044-Laser Module

-## Introduction

-- A laser module is a device that emits a focused beam of coherent light.
+A laser module is a device that emits a focused beam of coherent light.
 It is commonly used as a laser pointer, and is compatible with microcontrollers such as Arduino, Raspberry PI, and ESP32.
 The laser module consists of a laser diode and a lens or other optical element that focuses the beam.

 ## Image